Frequently Asked Questions

-These are a few questions I get asked a lot.
+These are a few questions I have been asked.
 Please read before sending me a message.
 Thank you.

 Why did you become an illustrator?